linguowang007/Barcode-Split/README.md

 # Description
-The Barcode-Split algorithm is encapsulated within the split_bam_by_tag function of the Python package bebam.
+The Barcode-Split algorithm is encapsulated within the "split_bam_by_tag" function of the Python package bebam.

 # Dependencies for the bebam Package: